The peaceful progression of Thunder Valley Rally

 Overall, the plan worked.

-Hezekiah Allen, Recreation Services Supervisor, presented a statistical analysis of the rally before Cottonwood City Council Tuesday night.
+Hezekiah Allen, Parks and Recreation services supervisor, presented a statistical analysis of the rally before Cottonwood City Council Tuesday night.
 The review detailed how the bottom-line numbers of TVR have improved each year.

 After his Powerpoint presentation, Council had no questions.
 And the public didn’t provide any comments.